COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 * Send pull request for us to see and review those changes.

 ## Wrapping up
 Providing image recognition without the need of having an app and just scanning through a QR code leads to so many wonderful opportunities and brings context to the user when and where they need it.
 It can just be a shoe image scanning over which can load up a shoe model and it can make an effective commercial and probably the user will show interest and buy it...
-Hopefully these tasks will give you immense kneledge of webAR and 8th wall and most of you'll be able to complete them...
+Hopefully these tasks will give you immense knowledge of webAR and 8th wall and most of you'll be able to complete them...

 ![](8th.png)